 Learning there’s a sequence to the numbers and what comes next.
 Try these 18 number activities to help preschoolers learn to count.

 - Connect the dots!
 A simple past-time activity that reinforces the order of numbers.

 - Upcycle a box into a puzzle of numbers!

 - Create a maze of numbers to drive through.
 Can they count their way to the end?

-- Stacking up boxes and counting how many high you can go!
+- Stacking up boxes and counting how high you can go!

 - Make a craft together with multiple pieces.
 Have your child do the counting!

-- Count a color of car while on the road, or semis, or vans, whatever suits their interest!
+- Count cars of a particular color while on the road, or semis, or vans, whatever suits their interest!